visit-dav/visit/src/doc/tutorials/RemoteUsage.rst

 and some make use external mechanisms such as VNC.
 We will also touch briefly on using interactive versus batch allocations.

+VisIt_ can run remotely in following ways:

+* Through a VNC client.
+* In client/server mode.
+* With X display forwarding through ssh.

+When VisIt_ is running in a client/server mode, a portion of VisIt_ is running on your local system and a portion is running on a remote compute resource such as a supercomputing center.
+This will always give better performance than running on a remote system using X display forwarding, since interactions with the graphical user interface will be faster and VisIt_ will be able to leverage your graphics accelerator on your desktop.
+The portion running on your local system is refered to as the client and the portion running on the remote compute resource is refered to as the server.
+The client is responsible for the graphical user interface and the rendering window, while the server is responsible for accessing the data on the remote system, processing it, and sending back geometry to be rendered or images to be displayed.

+When VisIt_ is running with X display forwarding through ssh, it is completely running on the remote system and sending all its graphics commands over ssh.
+In one sense this is the easiest to use since you just launch VisIt_ on you remote system and you are ready to go.
+Since you are typically already logged into the remote system and already in the directory of interest there is no additional setup required, such as entering passwords or navigating the remote directory structure.
+Unfortunately it is also the lowest performing option.
+Graphical user interfaces typically send lots of small messages back between the remote system and the local display.
+If there is a high latency between them then simple operations such as clicking on buttons and bringing up new windows may take a long time.
+Furthermore, the rendering performance of the visualization windows suffers because VisIt_ can't leverage the graphics card on the local system.

 Using VisIt_ with VNC
 ---------------------